 Junior Tier 2: All junior tournaments will offer Tier 2 events for players with little or no tournament experience.

-Future Stars Circuit: All junior tournaments will offer U9 co-ed singles, U10 boys’ singles and U10 girls’ singles Future Stars Circuit events.
+Orange-Green Ball (U9/U10) Circuit: Junior tournaments will offer U9 co-ed singles, U10 boys’ singles and U10 girls’ singles Green-Orange Ball Circuit events.
 Orange progressive tennis balls will be used for U9 events, and green-dot progressive tennis balls will be used for U10 events.
-U9 will play pro-sets to 8 games (tiebreak at 7-7) and U10 will play best two-of-three sets with a super-tiebreak (first to 10 points, win by two) for the third set.
+U9 will play pro-sets to 8 games (tiebreak at 7-7) and use three-quarter court.
+U10 will play best two-of-three sets with a super-tiebreak (first to 10 points, win by two) for the third set and use full court.

 Tournament Schedule: View the tournament schedule.